-In the program of Philosophy the department offers:
+In the Philosophy program, the department offers:

-- Bachelor degree in Philosophy;
+- a bachelor degree in Philosophy;

-In the program of Humanities the department offers:
+In the Humanities program, the department offers:

-- Bachelor degree in Humanities;
+- a bachelor degree in Humanities;

 Structure of the department:

 - Philosophy section (Head: PhDr.
 Radim Kočandrle, Ph.D.)

 - Humanities section (Head: PhDr.
 Martina Kastnerová, Ph.D.)

 - Research Center for Theory and History of Science (Head: PhDr.
 Radim Kočandrle, Ph.D.)

 - Research Center for Middle-European Cultural Studies (Head: PhDr.
 Miloš Ševčík, Ph.D.)